Bivectorfoil/webgames/2048/README.md

 ## Deployment Instructions

 ### Prerequisites
-- Node.js (v14 or higher)
+- A Linux-based VPS with SSH access
-- npm (Node Package Manager)
+- Basic understanding of terminal commands
-- A VPS with SSH access
+- Sudo privileges on the server

 ### Local Setup
 1. Clone the repository